-- 1. Members of the FPC shall be provided the application package by December 1.
-A copy of the external assessments will be provided to members of the FPC sub-committee as they become available.
+- 1. Members of the FPC shall be provided the application package by October 1.
+A copy of the external assessments will be provided to members of the FPC committee as they become available.
 Any external assessment that is not available by February 1 shall be deemed invalid.
 Furthermore, such late reference shall not be held against the applicant. - 2.
 The FPC shall meet by February 15 to decide if the candidate has met the criteria for promotion.
 This decision shall be based solely on the material submitted by and for the applicant.
 It then makes a written recommendation to the Dean.
 The letter shall contain the reasons for the recommendation.
-If the FPC sub-committee is not unanimous, the letter states the vote (without names) and the reasons for the disagreement. - 3.
-The FPC's recommendation and supporting rationale, including the external referees' reports with the names redacted and any in class assessments, will be provided to the applicant for comment.
-If the applicant wishes to respond, he/she shall provide his/her comments in writing to the FPC within two weeks of receipt of the FPC subcommittee's recommendation. - 4.
-The Dean will review the assessment and recommendation of the FPC, along with the Performance and Conduct File (PCF), for each faculty member who has applied for promotion or for "Salary Transfer".
-After this review, the Dean will, not later than March 31, forward to the Vice Provost, Faculty Affairs the summary of assessments and recommendation of the FPC sub-committee, including any response by the applicant, inclass teaching assessments, and a copy of the evaluations by the external referees, along with his/her own recommendation.

-5. The Vice Provost, Faculty Affairs will examine all recommendations and documentation to ensure that a reasonable and equitable standard for promotion is applied across the University, taking into account the differing patterns of activity which characterize each Faculty.
-The Vice Provost, Faculty Affairs will inform the applicant, in writing, of the decision and, if the decision is negative, of the reasons for the decision.
+If the FPC is not unanimous, the letter states the vote (without names) and the reasons for the disagreement. - 3.
+The FPC shall provide a copy of the letter to the candidate, as well as copies of any in-class assessment and of the external referee reports with the names and any identifying information redacted.
+If the applicant wishes to respond, he/she shall provide his/her comments in writing to the Dean within two weeks of receipt of the FPC recommendation. - 4.
+The Dean will review the assessment and recommendation of the FPC, the faculty member's response, if any, along with the Performance and Conduct File (PCF), for each faculty member who has applied for promotion or for "Salary Transfer".
+After this review, the Dean will, not later than April 15 or two weeks following receipt of the applicant's response or the lapsing of the interval in which the applicant can respond as per 5A.13.G.3. above, whichever is later, forward to the Vice-Provost, Faculty Affairs the promotion dossier, the summary of assessments and recommendation of the FPC, including any response by the applicant, inclass teaching assessments, and a copy of the evaluations by the external referees, along with his/her own recommendation. - 5.
+The Vice-Provost, Faculty Affairs will examine all recommendations and documentation to ensure that a reasonable and equitable standard for promotion is applied across the University, taking into account the differing patterns of activity which characterize each Faculty.
+The Vice-Provost, Faculty Affairs will inform the applicant and the FPC, in writing, of the decision and, if the decision is negative, of the reasons for the decision.